 Later perhaps you will see more clearly that it is impossible to hold both fear and love at the same time.
 Impossible to be safe and in danger at once.
 Suffering or at peace… your mind is unable to hold both states at once.
 You cannot be spinning the wheel of suffering while trying to raise your vibration but the suffering can serve to signal you to wake up and choose to walk away.

 Later still perhaps you can begin a practice of gentle inquiry, I like Byron Katie’s work where she asks us to consider: Is this really true?
 Can I absolutely know this is the truth?
 What would it be like without this story?
-What if I turn the statement around?

 My ego is very sure about things.